 Property and Equipment - Property and equipment are initially recorded at their historical cost.
 Repairs and maintenance are expensed as incurred.
-Depreciation is computed using the straight-line method over the estimated useful lives of the depreciable assets (ranging from three to 15 years).
+Depreciation is computed using the straight-line method over the estimated useful lives of the depreciable assets (ranging from three to 40 years).
 Leasehold improvements are amortized on a straight-line basis over the shorter of their estimated useful lives or the remaining lease term.

 Impairment of Long-Lived Assets - The Company reviews the carrying value of long-lived assets that are held and used in the independent operating subsidiaries for impairment whenever events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable.
 Recoverability of these assets is determined based upon expected undiscounted future net cash flows from the operating subsidiary to which the assets relate, utilizing management's best estimate, appropriate assumptions, and projections at the time.
 If the carrying value is determined to be unrecoverable from future operating cash flows, the asset is deemed impaired and an impairment loss would be recognized to the extent the carrying value exceeded the estimated fair value of the asset.
 The Company estimates the fair value of assets based on the estimated future discounted cash flows of the asset.
-For the year ended December 31, 2021, management evaluated its long-lived assets and the Company identified \$2,835 in long-lived asset impairment related to six senior living communities.
-Management did not identify any asset impairment during the years ended December 31, 2020 and 2019.
+Management evaluated its long-lived assets and the Company identified \$218 and \$2,835 in long-lived asset impairments related to six senior living communities for the years ended December 31, 2022 and 2021, respectively.
+Management did not identify any asset impairment during the year ended December 31, 2020.
 See further discussion at Note 8, Property and Equipment, Net.

 Intangible Assets and Goodwill - The Company's indefinite-lived intangible assets consist of trade names and Medicare and Medicaid licenses.
 The Company tests indefinite-lived intangible assets for impairment on an annual basis or more frequently if events or changes in circumstances indicate that the carrying amount of the intangible asset may not be recoverable.
-The Company did not identify any indefinite-lived intangible asset impairment during the years ended December 31, 2021, 2020 and 2019.
+The Company did not identify any indefinite-lived intangible asset impairment during the years ended December 31, 2022, 2021 and 2020.

 Goodwill represents the excess of the purchase price over the fair value of identifiable net assets acquired in business combinations.
 Goodwill is subject to annual test for impairment as of the beginning of the fourth quarter or more frequently if events or changes indicate that the Company's goodwill might be impaired.
 The Company assesses qualitative factors to determine whether it is more likely than not that the fair value of a reporting unit is less than its carrying amount.
-If the Company determines it is more likely than not that the fair value of a reporting unit is required to perform a quantitative impairment test by comparing the fair value with the carrying amount of the reporting unit.
+If the Company determines it is more likely than not that the fair value of a reporting amount, then it is required to perform a quantitative impairment test by comparing the fair value with the carrying amount of the reporting unit.
 If the carrying amount of a reporting unit exceeds its fair value, then the Company records an impairment of goodwill equal to the amount that the carrying amount of a reporting unit exceeds its fair value.

-As of December 31, 2021, we evaluated potential triggering events that might be indicators that our goodwill and indefinite lived intangibles were impaired.
-As a result of our evaluation, no goodwill or indefinite intangible asset impairments were recorded during the years ended December 31, 2021, 2020 and 2019.
+As of December 31, 2022, we evaluated potential triggering events that might be indicators that our goodwill and indefinite lived intangibles were impaired.
+As a result of our evaluation, no goodwill or indefinite intangible asset impairments were recorded during the years ended December 31, 2022, 2021 and 2020.
 See further discussion at Note 9, Goodwill and Intangible Assets, Net.